FullGardenStudent/meh_IMGUI/README.md

 ```
 ## Development how?
 You can generate a `compile_commands.json` file using tup by running `tup compiledb`(of course, this should be run after running `tup init` or else it won't work) and chill with lsp and the text editor of your choise.\
-Additonally, there is also a `meh_IMGUI.sln` visual studio solution file for development on windows using visual studio😵
+There is also a `meh_IMGUI.sln` visual studio solution file for developing in windows using visual studio😵